Weather of 2019: Tropical cyclones

 As the year began, five tropical cyclones that formed in 2018 were still active.
 Cyclone Penny was moving over Queensland, Cyclone Mona was developing in the eastern Australian region, a tropical depression and a tropical disturbance was in the South Pacific, and Tropical Storm Pabuk was in the South China Sea.

 In the south-west Indian Ocean, there were 14 tropical cyclones, including several powerful cyclones.
 Cyclone Idai struck Mozambique in March and caused widespread flooding across southeast Africa.
-The cyclone killed at least 1,297 people, becoming one of the deadliest recorded tropical cyclones in Africa, with a damage total of over US$2 billion, the costliest cyclone on record in the basin.
+The cyclone killed at least 1,297 people, becoming one of the deadliest recorded tropical cyclones in Africa, with a damage total of over US$2 billion, the second costliest cyclone on record in the basin.
 In April, Cyclone Kenneth struck northern Mozambique as the most intense storm on record to hit the country.
 It killed 52 people in the Comoros and Mozambique.
 In December, Cyclone Ambali attained 10 minute winds of 220 km/h (140 mph) after the most significant rapid deepening events ever recorded in the southern hemisphere.
 In the Australian region, there were 15 tropical cyclones, including Cyclone Veronica, which caused A$2 billion (US$1.4 billion) in damage when it struck Western Australia.
 There were 11 tropical cyclones in the South Pacific Ocean during the year.
 In the south Atlantic Ocean, there was a rare short-lived tropical storm – Iba – which formed in March off the coast of Brazil.